iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.16.005_01/report.md

 > App is easy to use.
 Saved me an unbelievable amount of time.<br> :date: __2020-09-08 20:19:48__

 > Got me the help I needed in a quick and easy way.
 Only wish they had a calendar view instead of having to search a provider's availability day by day<br> :date: __2020-09-04 17:00:37__

-> Easy to navigate, very convenient tool to have as needed.
-The video functionality is sometimes hit or miss, but the provider can always call you so there's not a missed opportunity.
-I definitely recommend using this app for health needs.<br> :date: __2020-08-28 17:34:43__